nekromant/rumboot-tools/README.md

   -i, --info            Show information about the image -c, --checksum        This option will modify the file!
 Calculates valid
                         checksums to the header.
-The length is set to cover the full length of file only if it's non-zero.
+The length is set to cover the full length of file ONLY if it's zero.
   -C, --checksum_fix_length
                         This option will modify the file!
-The same as --checksum, but always overrides length with the actual length of file
+The same as --checksum/-c, but always overrides length to covert the full length of file
   -r, --raw             Display raw header field names -R relocation, --relocate relocation
                         Tell bootrom to relocate the image at the specified